losandes/diffusion-bench/README.md

 # Diffusion Bench

-This is a bench for learning about prompt engineering when using text-to-image and image-to-image diffusing models.
+This is a bench for learning about prompt engineering when using text-to-image and image-to-image diffusion models.
 It is currently in DRAFT form...
 I'm not tracking breaking changes.

 ![example step analysis output 01](examples/step-analysis-01.png)